The Employees’ Pension Scheme, or EPS 95, is a pension scheme provided to private and public sector employees after age 58.

 Some fundamental rules and points to remember for EPF Pension:

-• Information about the amount in the EPS account is readily accessible through the EPF Passbook portal, empowering you with the knowledge of your pension.
+- Information about the amount in the EPS account is readily accessible through the EPF Passbook portal, empowering you with your pension knowledge.